 As with most tropical indoor plants, Philodendrons will benefit from higher humidity, but will do fine in average household air.
 Higher humidity is always better for tropical houseplants.

-This genus of indoor plants highly benefits from regular fertilizing.
+This genus of indoor plants benefits greatly from regular fertilizing.
 Use a weak solution of a complete liquid fertilizer every two weeks throughout the growing season.
 Do not fertilize during the winter months.
 Sometimes your indoor plants will grow all year long.
-If this is the case, fertilize them during time of obvious foliage growth with a ¼-strength diluted liquid fertilizer, or top dress the soil with worm castings or rich compost.
+If this is the case, fertilize them during times of obvious foliage growth with a ¼-strength diluted liquid fertilizer, or top dress the soil with worm castings or rich compost.